lat-lon/deegree-workshop/README.md

 ### Database schema and deegree SQLFeatureStore configuration derived from GML application schema using relational/canonical mode

-To derive the SQL DDL script and the deegree SQLFeatureStore configuration file from the GML application schema you can use the deegree CLI utility tool (see [Supporting tools](#heading=h.ep7rhnh48gi) for more information).
+To derive the SQL DDL script and the deegree SQLFeatureStore configuration file from the GML application schema you can use the deegree CLI utility tool (see [Supporting tools](#supporting-tools) for more information).

-The deegree workspace bundle contains** all required files**.
+The deegree workspace bundle contains all required files.
 Follow the step-by-step description to setup the deegree WFS:

 1. Create the database